Join Us

 [00:24:03] And I asked him, who is this for?
 And he's you know what?
 I'm like, because you get so very technical.
 That it's way beyond me.
 So you know, and I'm very amateurish.
 I would take pictures with my phone.
 So who is this for?
 So I had to have, I had to dive into, helping him get through who is his target audience.

 [00:24:21] And they were like, this is the number one thing you have to know.
 And sometimes you have to continue to ask yourself questions about it.
-If you come out with a new product, like Jen has her epiphany courses, she had to go through this again for herself and say, who is this for?
+If you come out with a new product, like Jen has the Strategic Marketing Membership, she had to go through this again for herself and say, who is this for?
 What is their problem?

 [00:24:37] How do I solve it?
 And you have to answer those questions every time you're working on anything.